rahulgarg223/Image-Analysis-of-Particles/README.md

 1. Pharmaceutical Industry :- In drug development, PSD analysis helps in formulating dosage forms with optimal bioavailability and stability.

 2. Environmental Science :- PSD analysis of airborne particulate matter is critical for assessing air quality and health risks associated with inhalable pollutants.

+## Made validation through using ImageJ software :-
+Output number of particles predicted by the MATLAB code exactly matches with the number of particles obtained in the ImageJ software for the same image.